ankudinov/PyConf/README.md

 - Hosts can be selected from a simple YAML database by specifing tags.
 One line per host to be grep friendly.

 PyConf is not designed to be an Ansible module.
 And if you want one, take a look at `netmiko` first.
 It looks more mature.
-But if this tool has a future, it is not in DevOps world.
+But if this tool has a future, it is not DevOps world.
 It is on a laptop of an old-style admin, that has to do some stupid thing, right now.

 To run the script, write your own host-db.yml, task-file.yml and templates and execute it in following way:
 ```text